EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 This profile specifies how C requests an access token from AS for the resources it wants to access on an RS, by sending an access token request to the /token endpoint, as specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}.
 The access token request and response MUST be confidentiality protected and ensure authenticity.
 The use of EDHOC and OSCORE between C and AS is RECOMMENDED in this profile, in order to reduce the number of libraries that C has to support.
 However, other protocols fulfilling the security requirements defined in Section 5 of {{I-D.ietf-ace-oauth-authz}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.

-If C has retrieved an access token there are two different options for C to upload it to RS, as further detailed in this document.
+If C has retrieved an access token, there are two different options for C to upload it to RS, as further detailed in this document.

 1. C posts the access token to the /authz-info endpoint by using the mechanisms specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}.
 If the access token is valid, RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol by sending EDHOC message_1 to RS.
 The communication with the /authz-info endpoint is not protected, except for the update of access rights.